NYPL/born-digital-docs/docs/recording/file-and-packaging-specifications.md

 parent: Recording
 ---

 The document outlines the specifications for born-digital media recorded for NYPL's collections.
+If you have questions about the specifications please contact [Digital Preservation](mailto:digitalarchives@nypl.org) staff for guidance.

 ## File Classes